Altinn/altinn-studio-docs/content/about/_index.md

 ![Gartner](gartner.png "Gartner")

-Altinn Studio gives organizations an efficient and self-serviced way to design, build and deploy containerized applications in a modern cloud infrastructure.
+Altinn Studio gives organisations an efficient and self-serviced way to design, build and deploy containerized applications in a modern cloud infrastructure.
 These applications can have GUI for web access and/or APIs for system integrations.
 An app can contain any type of functionality targeted for users and/or systems.

 The current platform has almost 1000 active solutions supporting different user scenarios.
 Examples of solutions in the current platform is: Tax reporting, aircraft incident reporting, correspondence services from health department, lookup service in to the business register and many many more.

 ## What is Altinn Apps?
-Altinn Apps is the infrastructure where services (apps) developed in Altinn Studio is running.
+Altinn Apps is the infrastructure where apps developed in Altinn Studio is running.
-This is a highly scalable platform for running container-applications with a seperate Kubernetes cluster for each organization, giving maximum isolation and flexibility.
+This is a highly scalable platform for running container-applications with a seperate Kubernetes cluster for each organisation, giving maximum isolation and flexibility.

 ## What is Altinn Platform?
 Altinn Platform is a highly scalable platform with reusable micro services used by apps and other systems.